ejwillemse/BAN313/chapter3.md

-# 2. Analyse the distribution of the number of passangers arriving per minute using the `hist()` function and by playing around with `breaks` parameter.
+# 2. Analyse the distribution of the number of passengers arriving per minute using the `hist()` function and by playing around with `breaks` parameter.